Ax 3 Domaines

-Ax 3 Domaines is a winter sports resort situated in the commune of Ax-les-Thermes, departement of Ariège, in France.
+Ax 3 Domaines is a winter sports resort situated in the commune of Ax-les-Thermes, the department of Ariège and the Occitania region of France.
 Since 2001, the climb to the ski station has been used as a stage finish in the Tour de France cycle race.

 On 6 July 2013, the eighth stage of the Tour de France finished in the resort at an altitude of 1375 m.